Lake City Community Center Redevelopment

 The Lake City Community Center has been an integral part of Lake City’s neighborhood history, serving as a hub for community activities and bringing together people of all ages and cultures.
 In 2023, a fire destroyed a major portion of the building, and the community center was demolished.

-For more information, please visit the Lake City Community Center and Affordable Housing Co-Location Redevelopment project page.
+For more information on the housing component, please visit the Lake City Community Center and Affordable Housing Co-Location Redevelopment project page.

 SPR is collaborating with the Department of Neighborhoods (DON) to conduct an inclusive public outreach and collate all the input to inform the design process for the community center component of the project.